 The Governing Body, in co-operation with the Headteacher, determine the school's general policy and approach to provision for children with Special Educational Needs, establish the appropriate staffing and funding arrangements and maintain a general oversight of the school's work.
 A governor will be named with responsibility for Special Educational Needs.
-The SEND Governor liaises with the school's SENCo regularly to keep up to date with requirements.
+This is currently Amanda Norman.
+The SEND Governor liaises with the school's SENCos regularly to keep up to date with requirements.